 WEDNESDAY, 6 JULY 2011

-How do my literary projects fit into this understanding?
+How do my writing projects fit into this understanding?
 Who would be my market?
 What demographic target group will I set my sights on?
 How aggressive should I market my “product” as the “solution” to their problems or aspirations?

-Are there topics on which I can write that will draw the attention of a larger market?
+But I still need to answer the question.
+Is there any way I can produce material that has commercial value?
+Are there topics I can write about that will draw the attention of a larger market?
 Is it possible that I can write for a market willing to pay for what I produce?

 At one point I had the idea of doing something that has nothing to do with literature that will give me rent and food money, and then to spend the rest of my time on the free expression of my experience of reality, free of the contamination that comes with concern about whether or not the agents of commercial value will find acceptable what I write.